Your Rights When an Airline Goes Bankrupt

 If you happen to find yourself in this position right now, then you have come to the right place for your answers and hopefully, some much-needed information and explanation.
 In the sections below we will give you advice on how to contact the right people, get regular updates, how you can get a refund for your flights and how to secure yourself against this in the future.

-1. What to do if your airline goes under
+1. What to do if my airline goes under

 The most stressful part about an airline announcing they have become bankrupt is the total lack of information that follows.
 It is almost like they drop that bombshell and then disappear from the face of the earth.